-We build on children’s prior learning, provide first hand learning experiences, support the children to develop interpersonal skills, build resilience, perseverance, independence and become creative, critical thinkers.
+We build on children’s prior learning, providing first hand learning experiences, supporting children to develop interpersonal skills, build resilience, perseverance, independence, kindness, good manners and become creative, critical thinkers.

-We constantly provide enhancement opportunities for all children, ensuring disadvantaged pupils have access to the same opportunities.
+We provide enhancement opportunities for all children, ensuring disadvantaged pupils have access to the same opportunities.
 We believe that childhood should be a happy, investigative and enquiring time in our lives where there are no limits to curiosity and there is a thirst for new experiences and knowledge.
 Through our Learning Heroes, we promote positive attitudes, which reflect the values and skills needed to promote responsibility for learning and future success.

 Community involvement is an essential part of our curriculum as we celebrate local traditions, learning new skills to enable the children to take an active role in events throughout the year.
 Parental engagement is crucial to every child’s success and we strive to involve parents during their child’s learning journey.
 For example, we hold workshops, invite parents to contribute to topics, hold a face-to-face parents’ evening every term and share learning success through our weekly newsletter.

 Children leave the school with a sense of belonging to a community where they have the confidence and skills to make decisions, self-evaluate, make connections and become lifelong learners.
 By the time they leave us, they are well prepared for the transition to Key Stage 2.

 We use a topic based approach to plan our curriculum which is informed by the National Curriculum, and wider local, national and global events.
 We plan our themes as a whole school, ensuring every aspect is covered, in order to make seamless links between subjects and to make learning meaningful, relevant, interesting and engaging.
 We do not follow a rolling programme because we strongly believe in adapting our topics to suit the needs and interests of each year group.
 We are however, in the process of developing a curriculum map which will enable pupils to consolidate prior learning and build upon the skills and knowledge they have already learned so that their learning becomes embedded in their long term memory.